bbauska/LFS171x/README.md

 **[`^        back to top        ^`](#table-of-contents)**

 <h3>Chain Core</h3>
-'Chain Core' is an enterprise permissioned blockchain system that is mostly focused on financial services, like currencies, securities, derivatives, gift cards, and loyalty points.
+[Chain Core](https://brandpa.com/names/fedchains/landing) is an enterprise permissioned blockchain system that is mostly focused on financial services, like currencies, securities, derivatives, gift cards, and loyalty points.
 The company partners with clients to launch and operate a network under the client's brand.
 Thanks to its strategic partnerships with companies such as Capital One, Citigroup, Fiserv, Nasdaq, Orange, Visa, etc., the company raised over $40 million in funding since 2014.
 Within the Chain Core network, the creation and transfer of assets is decentralized.
-However, as stated in the 2016 Kudelski Security report,
+However, as stated in the [2016 Kudelski Security report](https://kudelskisecurity.com/),
 "the operation of the network is governed by a designated set of entities known as a federation".
 The platform features the Chain Testnet, which allows decentralized application development on Chain Core, operated by Chain, Microsoft, and the Initiative for Cryptocurrencies and Contracts (IC3).

 <h3>Corda</h3>
-R3 is an enterprise blockchain software firm that works with over three hundred members and partners across multiple industries, that seeks to leverage distributed ledger technologies to record, manage, and automate legal agreements between businesses through its software solution, called Corda.
+[R3](https://www.r3.com/about/) is an enterprise blockchain software firm that works with over three hundred members and partners across multiple industries, that seeks to leverage distributed ledger technologies to record, manage, and automate legal agreements between businesses through its software solution, called Corda.
 Launched in 2016, Corda is an open source distributed ledger platform, which features a blockchain-style P2P network; however, it is not a blockchain platform.
 Unlike blockchains, which involve global availability of data across the network and third party validators, Corda only allows information access and validation functions to parties actually involved in the transaction.
 Featuring a different software architecture, "Corda achieves consensus between firms at the level of individual deals, not the level of the system" (Richard Gendal Brown, 2016), while supporting a variety of consensus mechanisms.

 <h3>Quorum</h3>